Tours & Workshops

 If developing photographic knowledge and skills are your primary objectives, our Workshops are structured instructional programs designed to help you master specific aspects of photography as efficiently as possible.
 The goal in our Workshops is to utilize locations primarily for their educational potential within a specific area of photography.

-We offer several one-day Workshops, each aimed at a specific area of photography.
+We offer several one-day Workshops, each aimed at a specific aspect of photography.
 Most Workshops are scheduled for specific dates with open enrollment for those interested in joining a group of other photographers.
 Sometimes we schedule two workshops consecutively so you can join two in a row and extend your learning opportunities.
-Workshops can also be booked privately to meet your scheduling requirements .
+Workshops can also be booked privately to meet your scheduling requirements and, when booking with a companion, the cost is lower.

 Group Sizes & Photographer-to-Instructor/Guide Ratios

 The cornerstone of our long careers as mountain guides has always been an exceptional level of individual attention and personal service, and that applies to photography every bit as much as to climbing.
 Photography (except climbing photography) generally does not involve the kinds of hazards, performance imperatives and space constraints one finds on a rock or ice face, so our group sizes are constrained mostly by environmental and social impact concerns.
-Most of the time we work with smaller groups but, by limiting our travel to durable surfaces, such as well-established trails, we are able to minimize our environmental impact sufficiently to work with groups up to ten photographers with two guides.
+Most of the time we work with individuals and smaller groups but, we will accept booking for groups up to six photographers (with two guides).
 This is an entirely self-imposed limit that balances environmental, social and safety concerns.

 In addition to overall group size, we limit the ratio of photographers to instructor/guides.
 These ratios determine how much individual attention is possible for each participant.
-While we are addressing an entire group ratios may not matter much but, once you are working on a shot, they are very relevant.
-Whether you'd like advice on composition or you'd need help sorting through exposure options for a scene , if your instructor is busy with numerous other people, you're left on your own.
+When we are addressing an entire group ratios may not matter much but, once you are working on a shot, they are very relevant.
+Whether you'd like advice on composition or you need help sorting through exposure options for a scene, if your instructor is busy with numerous other people, you're left on your own.
 What's the point in having an accomplished photographer nearby if you can't take advantage of their expertise?
-We limit ratios to five photographers per instructor/guide at most, and we constrain them further in some cases.
+We limit ratios to three photographers per instructor/guide at most, and we constrain the ratios further in some cases.